-How a 22-year-old took his family business to new heights with a turnover of Rs 1,143 crore in 10 years
+How a 22-yr-old took his family business to a turnover of Rs 1,143 crore in 10 years

 Vol 13 | Issue 1